AlienMajik/pwnagotchi_plugins/README.md

     main.plugins.probenpwn.epoch_duration = 60
     main.plugins.probenpwn.whitelist = ["00:11:22:33:44:55", "TrustedNetwork"]

 Summary

-The Probenpwn plugin gives you full control over your Wi-Fi attack strategies by allowing you to:
+The Probenpwn plugin gives you full control over your Wi-Fi attack strategies, allowing you to:

     Enable or disable the plugin as needed.
     Dynamically adjust attack timing based on client signal strength.
     Launch simultaneous attacks using multi-threading.
     Whitelist specific networks or devices to avoid unintended targeting.
-    Configure the frequency of attack records cleanup via epoch duration.
+    Customize attack timing and cleanup frequency via epoch duration.
-    Rely on your Pwnagotchi personality settings to determine whether association and/or deauthentication attacks are executed.
+    Leverage your Pwnagotchi personality settings to fine-tune attack behavior.

-This plugin is based on the Instattack plugin by Sniffleupagus.
-The original concept has been enhanced and adapted to capture more handshakes and improve attack performance.
-Thank you, Sniffleupagus, for laying the groundwork! 🙏
+The plugin now includes advanced features like dynamic tuning, attack attempt tracking, a watchdog recovery system, improved logging, channel sanitization, and better error handling.
+These changes make the plugin more reliable, flexible, and effective in performing aggressive Wi-Fi probing and attacks.

-Huge Thanks to Sniffleupagus!
+This plugin is based on the Instattack plugin by Sniffleupagus, with significant enhancements for capturing more handshakes and optimizing attack performance.
+Huge thanks to Sniffleupagus for the original work! 🙏

 DISCLAIMER: This software is provided for educational and research purposes only.
 Use of this plugin on networks or devices that you do not own or have explicit permission